lichkitsch/campaigns/README-2.md

 # DNDuet Core SRD
-This is a system reference document for *DNDuet*, a framework for creating custom tabletop RPGs for one player and one narrator.
+*DNDuet* (Dramatic Narrative Duet) is a framework for creating custom tabletop RPGs for one player and one narrator.
 The narrator controls the world and events of the story while the player controls the protagonist.

+## Action Rolls
 When facing an obstacle, the player makes an **action roll** by describing their intention, rolling `1d20`, and adding their most relevant trait to the result.
 The narrator rolls `1d20`, adds the obstacle's relevant trait or bonus, and compares both results.
 If the player's result is higher the outcome is positive and if not, the outcome is negative.
 Ties result in a positive outcome that comes at a cost.
 When creating a character, roll `1d4‐2` for the following six traits:

 | Trait | Abbr. | Description |